git-thor/git-thor/README.md

 ⚡️🐍🤖🏎🎓

 👋 Hi, I’m Thomas,

-Electrical Engineer and Ph.D. candidate researching in the areas of modern control and learning systems, leveraging RL methods for automated calibration and parametrization in real applications.
+an Electrical Engineer and Ph.D. candidate researching in the areas of modern control and learning systems, leveraging RL methods for data-based calibration and parametrization in real applications.

 📫 contact@thomasrudolf.science